Skip to content

 Corporate Governance Charter – Articles of Association – Dealing Code

-Ekopak has adopted a Corporate Governance Charter that is in line with the Belgian 2020 Corporate Governance Code, and which is published on the company’s website, along with the Articles of Association (as amended by the Extraordinary General Shareholders’ Meeting of 2021) and the Dealing Code.
+Ekopak has adopted a Corporate Governance Charter that is in line with the Belgian 2020 Corporate Governance Code, and which is published on the company’s website, along with the Articles of Association and the Dealing Code.

 Compliance statement to the Belgian 2020 Corporate Governance Code